For commercial real estate professionals, one of the key obstacles in finding new opportunities is knowing how to find commercial property owners.

 You can use Reonomy to search for properties based on their most recent mortgage amount, mortgage origination and maturity dates, and most recent lender.

-Accessing Owner Information on a Property
+Finding Owner Contact Information on a Property

 Whatever the case may be in your property search, once you’ve found properties of interest, you can find out who owns those properties.